scala-fmi/scala-fmi-2021/lectures/01-intro.md

-# Let's look at a bit of code.
+# Boring code examples do not look

 Chain: